angular/angular/src/lib/toolbar/toolbar.md

 ### Multiple rows
 Toolbars can have multiple rows using `<md-toolbar-row>` elements.
-Any content outside of an `<md-toolbar-row>` element are automatically placed inside of one at the begining of the toolbar.
+Any content outside of an `<md-toolbar-row>` element are automatically placed inside of one at the beginning of the toolbar.
 Each toolbar row is a `display: flex` container.

 ```html